 The beauty in newborn photography is the simplicity and the little details.
 These photos are timeless and special The main focus is on capturing the newborn baby at their tiniest.
 As a mom, that’s what I miss the most, the little hands, toes, and faces.

-These tips help take your own photos, which are sure to render you unforgettable images.
+These tips help you take your own photos, which are sure to render you unforgettable images.
 But if you can afford a photographer, I highly recommend it!
 It’s worth pampering yourself especially because babies are only this small one.
 Bonuses for hiring a photographer who has had newborn safety training.
 As a professional newborn photographer, I have years of editing experience.
 Also, I have attended many training classes that emphasize newborn safety.
 I am highly skilled at safely posing little newborns into those curly, adorable poses.

 If you LOVE newborns and want your baby fix, follow me on Instagram!
 I look forward to seeing you there.